Week 4 of Pregnancy

 This week's tips

-• Start taking prenatal vitamins with folic acid if you haven't already
+• Start taking prenatal vitamins with folic acid if you haven't already (folic acid is crucial for baby's neural development)

-• Avoid alcohol, smoking, and unnecessary medications
+• Avoid alcohol, smoking, and recreational drugs, and talk to your doctor about any medications you take

 Looking ahead